tmtsoftware/esw/docs/src/main/scripts/dsl/services/location-service.md

 ### @extref[ConnectionType](csw_scaladoc:csw/location/api/models/ConnectionType)

 Filters locations based on provided `ConnectionType`.
 A DSL is provided to specify the type, which can be one of:
-`AkkaType`, `HttpType`, `TcpType`.
+`PekkoType`, `HttpType`, `TcpType`.

-The following example demonstrates a use case where the script locks all the Akka Type components i.e. Assemblies and HCD's.
+The following example demonstrates a use case where the script locks all the Pekko Type components i.e. Assemblies and HCD's.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-connection-type }